iadvize/documentation/Documentation.md

 These configuration steps will take place immediately after authentication (if any).
 The order of appearance of the steps depends on their order of creation.
 The first created parameter will appear first and the last created parameter will appear last to the user.

-**Configure your verification url**
-Like App authentication, you can define a verification URL tom implement your own logic on settings step.
-For example you can check if some installation option compatibility with a custom logic of your connector.
-Please find technical details in the [verification Url](#verification-url) section right below.

 ![Setting](./assets/images/developer-settings.jpg)